5stars217/5stars217.github.io/_posts/2023-08-08-red-teaming-with-ml-models.md

 ## Hugging Face?

 **Hugging Face** is a platform that allows users to store and share machine learning models and associated content.
 Think of it as a git large file storage system, but supercharged with machine learning-specific features.
+It is a great service.

 ### How Does it Work?